richclarke0/ReactFirebaseTodo/readme.md

 });
 ```
 Then: `firebase deploy`
 At this point, Google may bug you to switch from their *Spark* account to their *Blaze* account.
 It's pay as you go.
+I don't think you can continue without it but don't worry about it.
+You only live once, after all.

 Once that's done, go to the project in your browser.
 Click **Build** on the left side of the screen, then click **Functions** and mouseover the function to copy the URL.
 You can also look in your CLI right near where it says **Deploy complete!**, there is a line just above it with a clickable Function URL.
 *Congrats, you just created something in Firebase!*